On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-Theorem D covers many important classes of groupoids.
-In particular, any groupoid of germs associated with the action of a countable abelian group will satisfy (I).
-All groupoids with finite isotropy groups will satisfy (II).
-More generally, condition (II) is satisfied whenever the unit space of $G$ has finite source and range fibres.
+Here, a countable group $\Gamma$ is \emph{finite-by-nilpotent} if there exists a finite normal subgroup $N \trianglelefteq \Gamma$ for which the quotient $\Gamma/N$ is nilpotent.
+Theorem~\ref{Intro:bigthm} covers many important classes of groupoids.
+In particular, any groupoid of germs associated with the action of a countable finite-by-nilpotent group will satisfy (I) for all $x \in \Gu$.
+Condition (II) is satisfied for all $x \in \Gu$ whenever the closure of the unit space of $G$ has finite source and range fibres.
+This is the hypothesis assumed in \cite[Theorem~C]{BGHL} when proving the weaker property that $J\neq \{0\}$ implies $J\cap\mathscr{C}_{c}(G)\neq \{0\}.$

+The next result considers \'etale group bundles -- that is, \'etale groupoids whose range and source maps are equal.
+Historically, \'etale group bundles have proven to be a good resource for providing counterexamples to conjectures (see \cite{HLS}, \cite{Wil15} for example).
+It was shown in \cite{MS25} that there exist non-amenable \'etale group bundles for which $J \cap \cg$ is not dense in $J$.
+A direct corollary of Theorem~\ref{Intro:bigthm} (IV) is that density always holds for \emph{amenable} \'etale group bundles.